catdad/localcast/README.md

 You can then go to this URL on any device on your network (try it on your phone from the couch, it's great).
 The UI should be self-explanatory (if you are adventurous and willing to just click buttons without a tutorial).

+H264/X264 MP4 video work best, but if you have anything else, the server will attempt to convert it at realtime.

 Also, and I can't stress this enough, **use at your own risk**.